Legion at the Lake: Crowds pack Lake of the Ozarks amid pandemic

 "It all boils down to what you do for your own safety," said Pasmore.

-He's not the only one braving travel thousands are also here for the holiday weekend.
+He’s not the only one braving travel.
+Thousands are also here for the holiday weekend.

-"I was at Backwater Jack's," said Pasmore.
-"My buddy said 'I heard this place was packed, so lets go by and check it out.'
-We pull in there walk through a crowd go upstairs and go look over to a pool and absolutely packed.
-We went up on a deck I thought it would be safer and I shot this video."
+“I was at Backwater Jack’s,” said Pasmore.
+“My buddy said ‘I heard this place was packed, so lets go by and check it out.’
+We pull in there walk through a crowd go upstairs, and go look over to a pool, and absolutely packed.
+We went up on a deck, I thought it would be safer and I shot this video.”

 In fact, the video he shot over the weekend went viral on social media.
 Making national headlines, drawing harsh criticism and sparking a debate about whether or not businesses are opening up too soon.

-Pasmore said, while at Backwater Jack's, he didn't see anyone practicing social distancing.
+Pasmore said, while at Backwater Jack’s, he didn’t see anyone practicing social distancing, wearing masks or taking additional precautions.

-Missouri is currently under Phase 1 of its reopening plan, the "Show Me Strong Recovery Order," through May 31, which states in part:

-"When individuals leave their homes or places of residence to work, to access food, health care, necessities, or to engage in other activities, they should at all times practice social distancing.
-Individuals may go to and from an individual’s place of worship, provided that limitations on social distancing are properly adhered to."
+The post adds that non-contact thermal checks were conducted and “anyone with above a 100.4 [degrees Fahrenheit] temperature was refused entry.”
+It also says “personal bottles of FDA-approved hand sanitizer were made available for free to all attendees” while “all staff were given a choice of whether they wanted to work without any negative consequences if they chose not to.”

+Prewitt said he and Backwater Jacks management understand there are many emotions and feelings on every side of the pandemic situation.
+His management team stood by the decision to hold its Memorial Day Weekend plans.

-Viewers also submitted user-generated content to KY3 that showed large gatherings at Dog Days Bar and Grill in Osage Beach.
+Viewers also informed KY3 of large Memorial Day weekend gatherings at Dog Days Bar and Grill in Osage Beach.

-KY3 reached out to several of the resorts, bars and pools for a comment.
-All of the businesses we reached out to either declined an interview or didn't answer.